Erikline/ML-Basic/README.md

 ## 3. Outcomes Demonstration

-Furthermore, I have furnished a demonstration of the outcomes of the two phases (Chinese version).
+Furthermore, I have furnished a demonstration of the outcomes of the two phases (in Chinese).